A nine-day Jordan Highlights Itinerary for Families

 After taking hours to get to our campsite navigating through the desert highlights the day before, the drive back to Rum Village and our host Mohammed’s house where our car was parked was remarkably quick!
 Promises have been made to return and have them take us deeper into the desert next time after seeing how much the Globetrotters enjoyed this experience.

 With the sat nav on, you rejoin the Desert Highway north for a short stretch before joining the Kings Highway which takes you up through the heart of historic Jordan.
-This is a very long and winding drive through the mountains, but that first view of the Petra valley beneath you is simply spectacular – hard to capture the enormity of this moment in a photo!
+This is a very long and winding drive through the mountains, but that first view of Petra and the greaft rift valley beneath you is simply spectacular – hard to capture the enormity of this moment in a photo!

 Unlike Petra, there are no entry fees, and most of the ancient buildings you are free to explore.
 There were hardly any other tourists to contend with and it was another great place to let them adventure, climb, use their torches and their imagination (they definitely gave this the thumbs up over the much larger and exhausting Petra sight!).